-The Malcolm Arnold Preparatory Free School
+The Malcolm Arnold Preparatory Academy

-The School is a strategic partner in the development of the Malcolm Arnold Preparatory Free School, which is committed to reflecting aspects of the educational and creative approach of Sussex House School.
+The School is a strategic partner in the development of the Malcolm Arnold Preparatory Academy (part of the Malcom Arnold Academy), which is committed to reflecting aspects of the educational and creative approach of Sussex House School.
 The school is based in Northampton.
-Sussex House has been sharing expertise at many levels and Nicholas Kaye our Headmaster, has been advising the school.
+Sussex House has been sharing expertise at many levels and Nicholas Kaye our Headmaster, has been an academic consultant to school.